psycopg/psycopg/docs/advanced/async.rst

 `~AsyncCursor` supporting an `asyncio` interface.

 The design of the asynchronous objects is pretty much the same of the sync
-ones: in order to use them you will only have to scatter the ``await`` keyword here and there.
+ones: in order to use them you will only have to scatter the `!await` keyword here and there.

 .. code:: python